 via email.

-The PITTSBURGH MODERN COMMITTEE is a working committee of PRESERVATION PITTSBURGH , composed of Board members and preservation and design professionals.
+The PITTSBURGH MODERN COMMITTEE was originally developed as a working committee of PRESERVATION PITTSBURGH.
 Preservation Pittsburgh is a non-profit advocacy group dedicated to preserving our region’s historic, architectural, cultural, and environmental heritage.
 Its members, who include preservationists, architects, historians, artists, and other neighbors, are united by their concern that the future of Pittsburgh’s irreplaceable architectural and landscape treasures are in jeopardy.
 The primary goal is to promote the importance of preservation issues in the deliberations and decisions of public officials, private groups, developers and the general public.

 The Pittsburgh Modern Committee logo was inspired by the geometric load-bearing facade (a structural concept design of Peter Muller-Munk Associates of Pittsburgh) of IBM’s corporate tower at Gateway Center built between 1961–1963 (now the United Steelworkers building).
 Architects Curtis & Davis of New Orleans utilized material supplied by US Steel to achieve the remarkable glass & steel diamond truss.